SamhithPola2025/AOC-2025/README.md

 - Profit (in this case the solution)

 ### Day #2
-View the problem (here)[https://adventofcode.com/2025/day/2] for more context.
+View the problem [here](https://adventofcode.com/2025/day/2) for more context.
 Like day 1, I had trouble implementing this, but this one was easier to think about in my mind for some reason compared to having a visual dial to have to picture.

 #### Part 1:
 Now, I wont be going into exact details of how I went about solving this in the following 2-3 paragraphs, but this is just the general method and thought process I went with.
-If you want to see the exact solution, refer to (this)[day02/day2.cpp].
+If you want to see the exact solution, refer to [this](day02/day2.cpp).

 Now that we got a big block of text out of the way from day 1, heres how I first thought of this problem.
 I saw the problem and immediately thought, "how could I find the most optimal way to do that without ~8 for loops like everything else I do".
-Then it hit me (after a solid 5 minutes of staring) that I could divide the total number by 2 and check if both sides were equal, if both sides turned out to be equal, that meantt that there was a repeating pattern and that it had to be marked as false and added to the total counter.
+Then it hit me (after a solid 5 minutes of staring) that I could divide the total number by 2 and check if both sides were equal, if both sides turned out to be equal, that meant that there was a repeating pattern and that it had to be marked as false and added to the total counter.

 It also took me a while to take into account the fact that you can immediately call it safe if when you divide it by 2 it is odd, because then there is no chance of having a complete, repeating pattern.